carolekoziol/recipes/docs/main_course/dan_japchae_noodles.md

 	- Blanche the bok choy (boil it for a minute).
 Drain and run it under cool water so its stay bright green.
 Set aside.

 2. Sesame sauce:
-	- In a bowl, mix together: tahini, broth, vinegar, tamari, chili oil, 5 spice-powder, and agave until smooth.
+	- In a bowl, mix together: tahini, broth, vinegar, Tamari, chili oil, 5 spice-powder, and agave until smooth.
 Stir in the garlic.
 Set aside.

 3. In a wok:
 	1. Warm up the oil over medium heat.
 	1.
-	1. Crumble in the tempeh in bite-size pieces and sauté it auround until it starts to brown (about 4 minutes).
+	1. Crumble in the tempeh in bite-size pieces and sauté it around until it starts to brown (about 4 minutes).
 	2. Add the shallot and ginger and cook for a minute.
-	3. Add the 5-spice powder, vinegar and tamari and cook for a minute (to let everything absorb).
+	3. Add the 5-spice powder, vinegar and Tamari and cook for a minute (to let everything absorb).
 Remove from heat.

-Serve warm or chilled by mix in the noddles, vegetables, tempeh and drizzle the seasame sauce and toppings.
+Serve warm or chilled by mix in the noddles, vegetables, tempeh and drizzle the sesame sauce and toppings.